irskep/sphinx-better-theme/docs/guide.rst

 For installation instructions, see :ref:`main_page_reference`.

-If you get stuck, you can look for information in Sphinx's documentation for `using a theme`_, but I've tried to collect all relevant information right here. `Open a Github issue`_ if something's missing.
+If you get stuck, you can look for information in Sphinx's documentation for `using a theme`_, but in theory all the relevant information is collected right here. `Open a Github issue`_ if something's missing.

 This document assumes you've already set up Sphinx and have some docs written.